Which Home Security System Should I Buy?

 Make sure that the system you buy is professionally designed for your home.
 While the hardware, functionality, and design are very important, the company behind the system is paramount.

-- They are no longer complicated to buy or install.
+- It's no longer complicated to buy or install.

 - Gone are the days of drilling holes in your walls to run expensive, permanent wiring.

-Technological advancement has enabled Alarm New England to sell easy-to-install, wireless systems.
-The modern burglar alarm will not only protect your home but will also give you remote smart control via an app on your phone or computer.
+We sell easy-to-install, professional-grade wireless systems.
+This cutting-edge burglar alarm will not only protect your home, but will also give you remote smart control via an app on your phone or computer.

 You will pay a monthly monitoring fee for your system and as with all things "you get what you pay for".
 Depending on functionality of your system, the average industry rates range from $35-$55 per month (anything less might be a red flag worth investigating).